gnois/losty/README.md

 Losty = [*L*uaty](https://github.com/gnois/luaty) + [*O*penRe*sty*](http://openresty.org)

-Losty is a simple web framework written in [Luaty](https://github.com/gnois/luaty) that runs on OpenResty with minimal dependencies.
+Losty is a simple web framework that runs on OpenResty with minimal dependencies.
 It adds helpers on OpenResty without obscuring its API that you are familiar with.

 Instead of objects and methods, Losty makes use of Lua first class function almost everywhere, from handling request, generating HTML to performing input validation.